richardbuckalew/CFRibbage/README.md

 The end-result of this project will be a **database** (in a cross-platform format) plus a **solver** for playing optimally at all stages in a game of 2-player cribabge.

 I think this is probably in an alpha state?
-Training is working at 40 core loops / s.
+Training is working at several hundred hands per second.

 I welcome comments and ideas from interested strangers, but be nice -- this is a learning project 😬